An actor-critic algorithm with policy gradients to solve the job shop scheduling problem using deep double recurrent agents: Our contribution

 \section{Our contribution}

 This work presents a policy proximal optimization algorithm with deep agents to tackle the JSSP.
 The major findings in this paper are: \begin{itemize}

-\item The way to describe the \textbf{JSSP as a Markov Decision Process}. \item The \textbf{novel model} both for the actor and the critic, using two concatenated Long Short-Term Memory networks (LSTMs). \item The method is \textbf{flexible} and not related to the single application.
+\item A \textbf{novel model} both for the actor and the critic, using two concatenated Long Short-Term Memory networks (LSTMs). \item The method is \textbf{flexible} and not related to a single application.
 In particular, the Double LSTM structure allows to vary arbitrarily the number of jobs, operations and machines adopted. \item The models \textbf{generalize} to some extent for larger and more complex instances maintaining good solution quality.

-\item The computational experience is conducted both on time and solution quality \textbf{against a commercial solver}, CPLEX, showing good average results.
+\item The computational experience is conducted both on time and solution quality \textbf{against a commercial solver, an adaptive heuristic, 17 rule-based heuristics, and a {Deep Reinforcement Learning approach}}, showing good average results.

 \end{itemize}